-Our board of directors has determined that all of the members of the Compensation Committee are "independent" within the meaning of our director independence standards, and the NYSE director independence standards (including those applicable to Compensation Committee members), and are "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act.
-The Compensation Committee may delegate any or all of its responsibilities to a subcommittee of the Compensation Committee to the extent permitted by applicable law.
+Our board of directors has determined that all of the members of the Compensation Committee are "independent" within the meaning of our director independence standards, and the NYSE director independence standards (including those applicable to Compensation Committee my delegate any or all of within the meaning of Rule 16-3 of the Exchange Act.
+The Compensation Committee my delegate any or all of its responsibilities to a subcommittee of the Compensation Committee to the extent permitted by applicable law.